aura-website/aura-website.github.io/_posts/2019-08-04-reasons-bad-internet-coworking.md

 Best of the ISPs go down at least once a week.
 Once used only in "enterprise", multi-WAN is a basic necessity in 2019.
 A multi-WAN router will auto handle individual ISP outages and provide seamless internet to users.

-A quick note on multi-wan router is here : http://bit.ly/multiwan
+A quick note on multi-wan router is here : [link to Linkedin Post!](http://bit.ly/multiwan)

 ## 2. Your WiFi routers are not optimally placed